-Except as otherwise stated, the information contained herein is given as of April 21, 2022.
-Figures in this Circular are expressed in United States dollars ("\$" or "US\$"), the same currency that the Corporation uses in its consolidated financial statements for the year ended December 31, 2021 (the "Annual Financial Statements"), unless otherwise stated.
-As at December 31, 2021, and April 21, 2022 (the effective date of this Circular), the value of the Canadian dollar ("C\$"), based on the Bank of Canada's daily average exchange rate, was US\$0.792 and US\$0.798, respectively.
+Except as otherwise stated, the information contained herein is given as of April 25, 2023.
+Figures in this Circular are expressed in United States dollars ("\$" or "US\$"), the same currency that the Corporation uses in its consolidated financial statements for the year ended December 31, 2022 (the "Annual Financial Statements"), unless otherwise stated.
+As at December 31, 2022, and April 25, 2023 (the effective date of this Circular), the value of the Canadian dollar ("C\$"), based on the Bank of Canada's daily average exchange rate, was US\$0.7383 and US\$0.734, respectively.

 The Corporation's principal activity is the acquisition, exploration and development of mineral properties predominantly located in the Great Basin region of the United States, and the Corporation continues to hold its exploration and development assets in Turkey.
-The Corporation's material projects are the past producing Black Pine mine in Idaho ("Black Pine") and the Goldstrike project in Utah ("Goldstrike").
-In Turkey, the Corporation also holds 64.4% of the TV Tower gold-copper-silver project ("TV Tower").
+The Corporation's material project is the past producing Black Pine mine in Idaho ("Black Pine").
+The Corporation also holds the Goldstrike project in Utah ("Goldstrike") and a 68.7% interest in the TV Tower gold-copper-silver project ("TV Tower") in Turkey.